How to Build Tenant Relationships & Increase Long-Term Occupancy

 Lucrative contracts also exist at the county level, so it may be wise to ask your contractor tenants which government agency they work for and if they are the main contractor on the award.
 Even subcontracting can be big business; don’t write off a prospective government because they appear to be too small or haven’t been in business very long.

 Have a Well-Written Lease AND Explain It Thoroughly

-A lease is the cornerstone of your business, and the foundation of the relationship between tenant and management.
-Because every relationship is different and you will likely have a variety of tenants, don’t use a cookie cutter lease.
+A lease is the cornerstone of your business and the foundation of the relationship between tenant and management.
+Because every relationship is different and you will likely have various tenants, don’t use a cookie-cutter lease.

-Because of the transient nature of government contracting, be sure the terms are clear and the tenant understands them before they sign.
-If they are working on a short-term contract, point out to them the length of the lease and the penalties involved if they need to vacate early.
+Because of government contracting’s transient nature, be sure the terms are clear, and the tenant understands them before they sign.
+If they are working on a short-term contract, point out to them the lease’s length and the penalties involved if they need to vacate early.

 Be prepared for negotiation and sudden changes to tenant situations.
 This is common due to the fast-paced nature of the DC market.
 But if you treat your tenants well regardless of their difficult circumstances, you will gain a good reputation and enjoy a healthy bottom line.

 Buildings Magazine editor Leigh Garris recommends not putting so much emphasis on the facility itself when working on tenant relationships.
 While the building’s amenities and condition are important, tenants are more concerned about the service than the space.

 Never say no to a tenant.
 If someone comes to you with a need, it should be accommodated.
 If the request seems unreasonable, find out as many details about the problem as possible and work with your staff to come up with a solution that satisfies both you and the tenant.
 Don’t be afraid to ask for an additional fee if the answer to your client’s problem falls outside the lease terms.